- BIOETHICS FORUM ESSAY

 - Under what circumstances is tracking a staff member’s location within a hospital ethical and not just legal?

 - How does the hospital or health care system detect unintended consequences of a technology?
 How should the organization respond?

 These questions are just a small sample of the ethical questions that arise when a technology becomes part of health care.
 Technology ethicists are starting to see patterns of risk, benefit, justice, and autonomy that impact patients and staff.
 If technology is not ethical, creating and deploying it can become a risk to the hospital, increase costs (including reputational costs), reduce the quality of the patient experience, and destroy trust and cooperation between patients and staff as well as within the medical team itself.

 Addressing these issues requires an assessment of the ethical consequences of using a technology.
 This assessment takes understanding the technology in addition to understanding the ethical issues it poses.
 I believe a technology ethics committee, building upon the successful model of the clinical ethics committee, can address these concerns.

-Alan Cossitt is a board-certified hospital chaplain who spent 25 years developing various technologies, including one of the first commercial neural networks.Read More Like This
+Alan Cossitt is a board-certified hospital chaplain who has developed various technologies, including one of the first commercial neural networks.Read More Like This